Emperor-Ovaltine/gideon/README.md

 - **Model Problems**: Some models require OpenRouter credits - check your account
 - **State Issues**: Use `/savestate` to manually persist bot memory
 - **Image Generation Issues**: If `/imagine` fails, try smaller dimensions (512×512), fewer steps, or a different model.
 Some models require more kudos on AI Horde.
+- **Cloudflare Worker Issues**: Use `/cftest` to diagnose Cloudflare Worker connectivity problems.
+Remember that setting up the worker is your responsibility.

 ## 📝 License